 How Much Power Do You Use & How Many Solar Panels Do You Need?

+TO CALCULATE HOW MUCH OFF-GRID POWER YOU WOULD USE: Start by finding how many watts each appliance needs.
+Be sure you use watt figures from special energy-efficient appliances recommended for solar electric homes, like compact fluorescent bulbs and solar-electric designed refrigerators.
+Do not add appliances that should be propane fueled.
 Then multiply listed watts of each appliance by the number of hours per day, on average, that appliance runs.
 This gives watt-hours per day for that light or appliance.
 Do this for each appliance.
 The total for all appliances is your total watt-hours needed each day.

 Figures below show some appliances commonly used in independent solar homes.
 Substitute your own daily hours for each and add other appliances not listed.
 Refrigerators come on and off on demand by thermostat, so running time per day is not known.
 Our Kill-a Watt meter will accurately test watt-hours used per day for any AC appliance up to 1875 watts.

 HOW MANY WATTS OF SOLAR PANELS MODULES ARE NEEDED?